 Some of these interdisciplinary features are recognised in curriculum design and teaching featuring transferable skills, in which one skill may be learned within a scientific context and developed or employed in an arts context, or vice versa (see for instance (Gaff and Ratcliff 1996)).
 Indeed, the STEM to STEAM movement (expanding the acronym Science, Technology, Engineering, and Mathematical disciplines to include Art) explores the role of arts integration, collaboration, and experience centered learning in knowledge creation (Ghanbari 2015).
 Of course, the need for so many interdisciplinary initiatives (and related concepts such as transdisciplinarity, pluridisciplinarity, and multidisciplinarity) may suggest that some traditional discipline boundaries are no longer drawn in a helpful way.
 The evolving role and functionality of AI systems further complicates things.
 The focus of AI researchers, particularly in machine learning, is often on the skills they hope to simulate rather than a particular domain in which they are usually employed.
-This may be more a more productive approach than the typical CC focus on domain over skill.
+This may be more productive approach than the typical CC focus on domain over skill.

-The Saturation Problem in Computational Creativity
+The Identity Problem in Computational Creativity

-The saturation problem in CC is potentially an identity problem for us.
 Recent developments in other areas of AI - principally machine learning (ML) - have led to astonishingly rapid progress in generative processes.
 Research in Constructive Machine Learning has led to impressive generative results in both the arts and sciences, including painting, music, poetry, gaming, drug design, and gene design - usually in collaboration with domain experts.
-Our concern is that the sheer size and combined resources of the ML community may render generative work in CC untenable.
+Our concern is that the sheer size and combined resources of the ML community may render generative work in CC untenable, potentially leading to an identity crisis in the field.